Poverty relief in Bijie: from trial zone to model zone

 Haizi village in Linquan township, Qianxi was nominated as one of the "Top 10 beautiful villages" in 2016.

 In early November, villagers were busy packing the last kiwis harvested this year.
-The golden-flesh kiwis can be sold a high price on the market.
+The golden-flesh kiwis can be sold a good price in the market.

-Outside each house, couplets on red paper pasted outside the doors praising the targeted-poverty relief policy could be spotted.
+Couplets on red paper pasted outside the doors hailing the targeted-poverty relief policy could be spotted.

 Women pack mushrooms at Lengdi Xuerong Company in Dafang county.
-Photo: Li Hao/GTDafang: Tourism
+Photo: Li Hao/GT

 Jiang Yue's grocery is now the busiest place in Muzhai community in Dafang county.

-Four years ago, the community decided to develop tourism based on its advantages of position, environment and an attractive ethnic minority culture.
+Four years ago, the community decided to develop tourism based on its advantages of location, environment and an attractive ethnic minority culture.

 In front of Jiang's house, a small amusement park was built.
 Only 30 meters away stands a water park.
-Hotels were also built around the parks.
+Some hotels were also built around the parks.
 The resort attracts tens of thousands of tourists every summer from Bijie or from nearby Sichuan Province.

-Jiang opened a small grocery store after the parks were built, selling drinks, snacks, swimsuits and other daily necessities, which could bring him more than 10,000 yuan each month.
+Jiang opened the small grocery store after the parks were built, selling drinks, snacks, swimsuits and other daily necessities, which could bring him more than 10,000 yuan each month.

 Previously, Jiang and his wife were migrant workers in Southeast China's Fujian Province, leaving their children to grandparents at home.
 With the grocery store, the family of five could finally reunite.